Raymond Scott: Obscurity and rediscovery

-Interest in Scott's work was revived in the early 1990s, after Irwin Chusid met Raymond and his wife Mitzi at their home in California and discovered a collection of unreleased recordings of rehearsals and studio sessions.
-In 1992, the release of Reckless Nights and Turkish Twilights by Columbia, produced by Irwin Chusid with Hal Willner as executive producer, was the first major-label compilation by his 1937–39 six-man quintet.
+Interest in Scott's work was revived during the early 1990s, after music journalist Irwin Chusid met Raymond and his wife Mitzi at their home in California and discovered a collection of unreleased recordings.
+In 1992, the release of Reckless Nights and Turkish Twilights by Columbia, produced by Chusid with Hal Willner as executive producer, was the first major-label compilation by his 1937–39 six-man quintet.
 A year earlier, Chusid and Will Friedwald produced an album of quintet broadcasts titled The Man Who Made Cartoons Swing for Stash.
 The director of The Ren & Stimpy Show, John Kricfalusi, began using quintet recordings.
-In the late-1990s, The Beau Hunks, a Dutch ensemble that performed music written by Leroy Shield for Laurel and Hardy movies, released two albums of by Scott's sextet: Celebration on the Planet Mars and Manhattan Minuet (both released by Basta Audio-Visuals).
-Members of The Beau Hunks (reconfigured as a "Saxtet", then a "Soctette") performed and recorded Scott works, sometimes in collaboration with the Metropole Orchestra.
+During the late-1990s, The Beau Hunks, a Dutch ensemble that performed music written by Leroy Shield for Laurel and Hardy movies, released two albums of music by Scott's sextet: Celebration on the Planet Mars and Manhattan Minuet (both released by Basta Audio-Visuals).
+Members of The Beau Hunks (reconfigured as a "Saxtet", then a "Soctette") performed and recorded Scott works, sometimes in collaboration with the Metropole Orkest.

 The posthumously released Manhattan Research Inc. (Basta, 2000, co-produced by Gert-Jan Blom and Jeff Winner) showcases Scott's pioneering electronic works from the 1950s and 1960s on two CDs (the package includes a 144-page hardcover book).
 Microphone Music (Basta, 2002, produced by Irwin Chusid with Blom and Winner as project advisors), explores the original Scott Quintette's work.
 The 2008 CD release Ectoplasm (Basta) chronicles a second (1948–49) incarnation of the six-man "quintet" format, with Scott's wife Dorothy Collins singing on several tracks.
 In June 2017, Basta issued a 3-LP/2-CD set entitled Three Willow Park: Electronic Music from Inner Space, featuring 61 unreleased electronic recordings made by Scott between 1961 and 1971 (Basta, 2017, produced by Gert-Jan Blom, Irwin Chusid, and Jeff Winner).
 AllMusic named the set one of the "Best Compilations of 2017".

-Devo founding member Mark Mothersbaugh, through his company Mutato Muzika, purchased Scott's only (non-functioning) Electronium in 1996 with the intention of restoring it.
+Mark Mothersbaugh, through his production company Mutato Muzika, purchased Scott's only (non-functioning) Electronium in 1996 with the intention of restoring it.

 J Dilla sampled "Lightworks" and "Bendix 1: The Tomorrow People" for the track "Lightworks" and "Sprite: Melonball Bounce" for the track "Workinonit" on his final album Donuts.

 In 2023, Scott received a posthumous Grammy Award nomination in the Best Instrumental Composition category for "Cutey and the Dragon."
 The work was begun on paper by Scott in 1982 and completed in 2022 by Gordon Goodwin (who also received a nomination as co-composer).
 Its debut recording appears on the 2023 album Raymond Scott Reimagined by Quartet San Francisco, Gordon Goodwin's Big Phat Band, and Take 6.

 Death

-On February 8, 1994, Scott died of pneumonia in North Hills, Los Angeles, California.
+On February 8, 1994, Scott died of pneumonia in North Hills, Los Angeles, aged 85.